Friday, July 17, 2020

 Making Peace With Teak

 There's a lot involved in bright work.
 It takes patience and determination, as well as lots of time for hours of sanding and prep work.
 We use the orbital sander when we can.
-It makes your hands go numb and your fingers tingle, even after you stop.
+It makes your hands go numb and fingers tingle, even after you stop sanding.
 Most of our exterior teak required detailed hand sanding which takes longer.
 It's overwhelming and tedious to make progress six inches at a time but there is no shortcut to brightwork.
-We started with 80 grit sandpaper then worked through 120 and 220 grit; that makes three passes over all surfaces.
+We start with 80 grit sandpaper then work through 120 and 220 grit, making three passes over all surfaces.
 Each day, our upper arms, wrists and hands ache and stiffen.
-"Pipes" are replacing the Covid flab that we brought with us on our upper bodies.
-The dust never quite comes out of our pores, even after long hot showers.
-I just hate every moment of it; except the finish!
+Our arms are firming up our muscles and replacing the Covid flab that we brought with us on our upper bodies.
+The dust never quite comes out of our pores, even after a long hot shower.
+We just hate every moment of it; except the finished shine!

 Bow sanded, ready for varnish